-Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, and state RTPO funds.
+Funding source: This activity is funded by CPG and RTPO funds.

-Obligation status monitoring and reporting
+Obligation status - monitoring, reporting and coordinating

 Federal funding available to projects through the Surface Transportation Block Grant Program, Transportation Alternatives, and Carbon Reduction Program are required to be used in a timely manner and monitored along a schedule of award, obligation, and expenditure.
 WCOG will continue to work with WSDOT and regional jurisdictions to track delivery and help with amendments and document-changes as needed.